The morphology and interface structure of titanium on graphene: Methods/Experimental

 \subsection{Raman spectroscopy}

 Raman spectroscopy was performed using a Renishaw inVia confocal Raman microscope with a 532~nm excitation laser.
 We acquired maps with 0.5~µm spacing between spectra.
 We then sum 10 spectra to obtain the data shown in Fig.~5.
+The laser power was set to 2.5 mW.
+This is well below the power required to visibly damage the Gr.